This site includes

 2) A description of an essential new rapid transit line through the northern half of Toronto.

-Rapid climate change is underway.
-Because of our negligence, our decisions and daily actions continue to increase the emission of greenhouse gases that are heating our world and creating damage that, in some cases, are irreversible.
+Rapid climate change is underway, and accelerating.
+Because of our collective negligence, decisions and daily actions continue to increase the emission of greenhouse gases that are heating our world and creating damage that, in some cases, are or will be irreversible.
 To view a summary description of what we are facing, please access the document below.